…in which I squelch in circles around swamps, ingest circular sausages and fail to circulate with cyclists.

 Looking eastish from the ladder stile (below), you can see how the buildings of Highside are not far away on the skyline.

 Over this ladder stile and down the slope it’s just a matter of paddling through the small but challenging swamp onto another ladderstile into what is effectively the back garden of Greenriggs.
+(Update – in September 2018 the swamp had been tamed with flagstones).
 Navigation along the Maiden Way to Knarsdale is then straightforward.

 At Knarsdale The Way heads up to Merry Knowe, though it’s tempting to walk along the A689 from the pub and even more so from the campsite at Stone Hall Farm.
 To be honest the Merry Knowe loop is just a country walk through farmland, apart from the pretty crossing of the Knar Burn which might be worth the effort in summer.